 Your Samsung Galaxy mobile is always doing stuff in the background, and when these processes pile up they can really slow your device down.
 You can limit them to keep performance at its maximum.
 Simply head over to “Developer options” and look for “Background process limit”.
 Select it and limit background processes as much as you feel comfortable.
 After this, you can restart the device and enjoy the improved speeds.
 Note that don’t set it too low as it might prevent some of your most commonly used apps from grabbing updates in the background.

 Animations are nice, but they do make things slower and use up processing power.
 This means turning them off is for the best when aiming for a faster device.
 Simply go to “Developer options” and look through the animation settings.
 Set them all to 0.5x for optimal performance.

 Android’s multi-tasking prowess is impressive, but it can also slow down your phone.
 The “Don’t keep activities” developer setting makes it so that apps don’t run in the background when closed or switched, keeping RAM memory free to use elsewhere.
-Galaxy S8 isn’t exactly short of RAM though, and this will mean apps restart when switching between them, so it’s not really a setting for multi-taskers.
+Galaxy phones aren’t exactly short of RAM though, and this will mean apps restart when switching between them, so it’s not really a setting for multi-taskers.

 Simply go to Settings > Developer options and check the box labeled “Don’t keep activities”.
 Restart after tweaking this option.

 12. Finally reset your phone if it’s too slow